flrnd/plastic.vim/README.md

 ```

 #### NOTE
 The theme has decent syntax highlight.
 Only tested with Javascript and golang.
+Light theme is okeyish, but the color contrast needs a lot of work.

+Added Lightline support.

 If you want to customize it only need to install [lifepillar/vim-colortemplate](https://github.com/lifepillar/vim-colortemplate) and edit the template files.